Causal Evaluation of Membership Inference Attacks

 \section{Abstract}

-Membership Inference Attacks (MIAs) are widely used to quantify training data memorization and assess privacy risks.
-Standard evaluation requires repeated retraining, which is computationally costly for large models.
-One-run methods (single training with randomized data inclusion) and zero-run methods (post hoc evaluation) are often used instead, though their statistical validity remains unclear.
-To address this gap, we frame MIA evaluation as a causal inference problem, defining \emph{memorization as the causal effect of including a data point} in the training set.
-This novel formulation reveals and formalizes key sources of bias in existing protocols: one-run methods suffer from interference between jointly included points, while zero-run evaluations popular for LLMs are confounded by non-random membership assignment.
+Membership Inference Attacks (MIAs) aim to distinguish training points (members) from unseen data (non-members), and are widely used to quantify memorization and assess privacy risks.
+Standard MIA evaluation requires repeated retraining, which is computationally costly for large models.
+One-run (single training with randomized data inclusion) and zero-run (post hoc evaluation) methods are often used instead, but their statistical validity remains unclear.
+We address this gap by framing MIA evaluation as a causal inference problem, defining \emph{memorization as the causal effect of including a data point in the training set}.
+This novel formulation reveals and formalizes key sources of bias in existing protocols: one-run methods suffer from interference between jointly included points, while zero-run evaluations are additionally confounded by distribution shift between member and non-member evaluation data.
 We derive causal analogues of standard MIA metrics and propose practical estimators for multi-run, one-run, and zero-run regimes with non-asymptotic consistency guarantees.
-Experiments on real-world data show that our approach enables reliable memorization measurement even when retraining is impractical and under distribution shift, providing a principled foundation for privacy evaluation in modern AI systems.
+We validate our approach in several settings, including pretrained and fine-tuned LLMs, showing that it enables reliable measurement of MIA performance without retraining and under distribution shift.
+Overall, our framework provides a principled foundation for privacy evaluation in modern AI systems.\looseness=-1